TurkeyMcMac/area_containers/README.md

 container with the lock (you must be either the one who built the container or one able to bypass protection.)

+If a container is unowned and you can bypass protection, you can claim it by locking it.

 To let other people in, first craft a blank key.
 Then punch your container with the key, binding the key to the container.
 Other people can enter the container while holding the key.
 The container contents themselves are not protected in